tmaquaponics/tmaquaponics.github.io/_posts/2025-02-08-molly-fish.md

 Depending on water parameters and temperature, adult mollies can cease to reproduce.
 I personnaly witnessed this during cold temperatures.
 However, from experience, when approching their end of life, mollies tend to stop having babies and basically become infertile.
-How general of a condition this personnal observation is is yet to be determined.
+How general of a condition this personnal observation is is yet to be investigated.

 //TODO - talk abut genetics, male and female difference in body and character. include pictures of males and females; For genetics, include a picture of eye color and body color (three colors).